Best Times to Visit Croatia

 Wine Tasting in Pelješac Peninsula

-foodDiscover the rich winemaking tradition of the Pelješac Peninsula, known for its excellent Plavac Mali red wine.
-Visit family-run wineries, sample local varieties, and learn about the winemaking process.
-Many wineries offer stunning views of the Adriatic Sea.
+foodExplore the vineyards of the Pelješac Peninsula, known for its excellent Plavac Mali red wine.
+Visit several wineries for tastings, learn about the winemaking process, and enjoy stunning views of the Adriatic Sea.
+Consider hiring a driver to fully enjoy the wine tasting experience.

 Best time: June-September